 Did you know your IRA could invest in alternative assets and not just Wall Street?
-As of 2024, there are more than $15 trillion in Individual Retirement Accounts (IRAs).
+As of 2025 Q3, there is more than $18.9 trillion in Individual Retirement Accounts (IRAs).
 These accounts can own real estate, private funds, small businesses, start-ups, crypto, and more—allowing true diversification beyond the stock market.

 When most people think about IRAs, they picture stocks, bonds, and mutual funds—the staples of traditional investment accounts.
 What they don’t realize is that the IRS doesn’t limit your IRA to those traditional assets.
 Instead, retirement accounts like Traditional and Roth IRAs have far greater flexibility, allowing you to invest in alternative assets such as real estate, cryptocurrency, promissory notes, private funds, and precious metals.
 You can even be a private lender with your your IRA!